 Do you know about the average weight and height of a blue nose Pitbull?
 It’s important to know the average weight and height because it will help you understand and monitor your blue nose Pitbull’s growth.
-Generally, blue nose Pitbulls are very muscular, mid-sized dogs, but you have to know the average weight and height of this dog so you can find out whether your dog is healthy or not.
+Generally, they are very muscular, mid-sized dogs, but you have to know the average weight and height of this dog so you can find out whether your dog is healthy or not.
 Moreover, we will also tell you about those factors which can affect the weight and height of blue nose Pitbull.
-So, read the complete article if you want your blue nose Pitbull to achieve ideal weight and height.
+So, read the complete article if you want your dog to achieve ideal weight and height.

-We all know that the average weight and height of a blue Pitbull can’t be the same at different life stages.
+We all know that the average weight and height of a blue nose Pitbull can’t be the same at different life stages.
 That’s why we will tell you about the average weight and height for different ages, so you can properly monitor that whether your dog has a good growth rate at a particular age or not.
 Gender is also an important factor in weight and height; male blue nose Pitbull tend to have more weight and height than the female blue nose Pitbull.
-The blue nose Pitbulls grow from birth to 18 months of their age; then, they stop growing.
+They grow from birth to 18 months of their age; then, they stop growing.

 - How much your blue nose Pitbull should weigh?

 - What should be the height of your blue nose Pitbull?

 - What should you do if your blue nose Pitbull is underweight?